Chaperones

 2. No water or food fights in the camp facilities and dining hall.

-8. No unauthorized swimming without lifeguard supervision, and no use of activities for which SpringHill requires staff when no staff are present.
+9. No unauthorized swimming without lifeguard supervision, and no use of activities for which Camp Chautauqua requires staff when no staff are present.

-11. Conventioneers and chaperones are expected to stay on SpringHill grounds at all times, and off any private property within the camp.
+12. Conventioneers and chaperones are expected to stay on Camp Chautauqua grounds at all times, and off any private property within the camp.

 Discipline: The young person who was expelled will be held responsible for sending a letter of apology to the Federation Board and the host church Steering Committee showing true remorse for their misconduct.
 Upon receiving this letter, the Federation Board may grant the young person reinstatement toward future conventions.